d12frosted/elpa-mirror/gnu/denote-readme.txt

         to establish sequential relations between file at the level of their file name (e.g. 1, 1a, 1b, 1b1, 1b2, …).

+        This is the equivalent of calling `denote' when `denote-prompts' has the `signature' prompt appended to its existing prompts.

         The `denote-create-note-using-signature' is an alias of the command `denote-signature' intended to make the functionality more discoverable.